 6.3.6.
-Program/Erase Resume (7AH)
+Program Erase Resume (7AH)

-The Program/Erase Resume command must be written to resume the Page Program or Sector/Block Erase operation after a Program/Erase Suspend command.
-The Program/Erase command will be accepted by the device only if the SUS bit equals to 1 and the WIP bit equals to 0.
-After issued the SUS bit in the status register will be cleared from 1 to 0 immediately, the WIP bit will be set from 0 to 1 within 200ns and the Sector/Block Erase operation or the Page Program operation will continue.
+The Program/Erase Resume command must be written to resume the program or sector/block erase operation after a Program/Erase Suspend command.
+The Program/Erase command will be accepted by the device only if the SUS bit is equal to 1 and the WIP bit is equal to 0.
+After issued the SUS bit in the status register will be cleared from 1 to 0 immediately, the WIP bit will be set from 0 to 1 within 1us and the Sector or Block will complete the erase operation or the page will complete the program operation.
 The Program/Erase Resume command will be ignored unless a Program/Erase Suspend is active.
 The command sequence is shown in the figure below.